Vladislao/proxy-supervisor/README.md

 ## Examples

-  To view the examples, clone the repo and install the dependencies:
+  To view the examples, clone the repo and install its dependencies:

 ```bash
 $ git clone git@github.com:Vladislao/proxy-supervisor.git